Easter bread: Babka and Placek

 Baba or babka is a Polish cake made for Easter Sunday, but it is not to be confused with the Polish-Jewish babka bread.
 A traditional babka is tall and cylindrical, often baked in bundt-type pan.
 It frequently contains raisins, succade, or orangeat, and may be iced on top.
 It is also made in the western parts of Belarus and Ukraine and is much sweeter than a paska.
+Placek is another traditional Easter bread in Poland.